Star fows and multisingular hyperbolicity: The extended maximal invariant set

 A subspace $F$ of $T_\sigma M$ is called a \emph{center subspace} if it is of one of the possible form below: \begin{itemize} \item Either $F=E^ s_i\oplus_{_<}\cdots E^s_2\oplus_{_<}E^s_1$ \item Or $F=E^u_1\oplus_{_<}E^u_2\oplus_{_<}\cdots \oplus_{_<}E^s_j$ \item Or else $F=E^ s_k\oplus_{_<}\cdots E^s_2\oplus_{_<}E^s_1\oplus_{_<}E^u_1\oplus_{_<}E^u_2\oplus_{_<}\cdots \oplus_{_<}E^s_l$ \end{itemize}

 A subspace of $T_\sigma M$ is called a \emph{strong stable space}, and we denote it $E^{ss}_{i}(\sigma)$, is there in $i\in\{1,\dots, k\}$ such that:

-A classical result from hyperbolic dynamics asserts that for any $i$ there is a unique injectively immersed manifold $W^{ss}_i(\sigma)$, called a \emph{strong stable manifold} tangent at $E^{ss}_i(\sigma)$ and invariant by the flow of $X$.
+A classical result from hyperbolic dynamics asserts that for any $i$ there is a unique infectively immersed manifold $W^{ss}_i(\sigma)$, called a \emph{strong stable manifold} tangent at $E^{ss}_i(\sigma)$ and invariant by the flow of $X$.

 We define analogously the \emph{strong unstable spaces} $E^{uu}_j(\sigma)$ and the \emph{strong unstable manifolds} $W^{uu}_j(\sigma)$ for $j=1,\dots ,l$.